openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/21_TS_compatibility.rst

     let array = new Array<number>
     let x = array [1234]
-       // Typescript: x will be assigned with undefined value !!!
+       // TypeScript: x will be assigned with undefined value !!!
        // ArkTS: compile-time error if analysis may detect array out of bounds
        //        violation or runtime error ArrayOutOfBounds
     console.log(x)